4.50 from 2 votes

 Ingredients for peanut butter pretzel bites in bowls on a counter from overhead with text labels.

-• 80 pieces mini pretzel twists about 3 ounces, use regular mini pretzels, square pretzels, circle pretzels, or other pretzel shapes.
+• mini pretzel twists use regular mini pretzels, square pretzels, circle pretzels, or other pretzel shapes.
 (I’ve seen snowflake-shaped pretzels at the holidays which would be fun.)

-• 1 ½ cups chocolate chips about 20 ounces, I used semi-sweet chocolate chips but dark chocolate is also delicious.
+• chocolate chips I used semi-sweet chocolate chips but dark chocolate is also delicious.
 Milk chocolate or white chocolate also works.

 How To Make Peanut Butter Pretzel Bites

-• In a medium bowl, mix together butter and peanut butter with an electric mixer or electric hand mixer on medium until smooth, scraping down the bowl as needed.
-Add vanilla and mix gently until combined.
+2. In a medium mixing bowl, combine together peanut butter and butter with an electric mixer on medium until smooth.
+Scrape down the sides of the bowl as needed.
+Then add vanilla and mix gently until combined.

 Peanut butter and butter after mixing in a bowl with a bowl of powdered sugar and peanut butter covered mixer beaters on the counter nearby.

-• Add one cup powdered sugar, mixing first on the lowest setting and then on medium until combined.
-Add the remaining half cup powdered sugar and mix until a thick, shaggy dough forms and it is easily rolled.
+1. Add one cup powdered sugar, mixing first on the lowest setting and then on medium until combined.
+Add the remaining half cup powdered sugar and mix until a thick, shaggy dough forms and it is easily rolled to become the creamy peanut butter filling.

 To learn more about buckeye treats, see my buckeye recipe here.